 Briefing in the Indiana Court of Appeals was completed on the City's appeal and Defendants' cross appeal on September 10, 2018.
 The Court of Appeals issued its ruling on May 23, 2019, affirming dismissal of the City's negligent design and warnings count on the basis that the City had not alleged that Manufacturer Defendants' conduct was unlawful.
 However, the court reversed dismissal of the City's negligent sale and distribution and related public nuisance counts for damages and injunctive relief.

 The Manufacturer Defendants filed a Petition to Transfer the case to the Indiana Supreme Court on July 8, 2019.
 The Petition was denied on November 26, 2019.
-The case was remanded to the trial court for further proceedings, though there has been no activity since then.
+The case was remanded to the trial court for further proceedings.